namesys-eth/ccip2-eth-resources/docs/GUIDE.md

 &nbsp;
 <img src="https://raw.githubusercontent.com/namesys-eth/ccip2-eth-resources/main/graphics/guide/Success.png" width="500">

-## Step 5
+## STEP 5

-We had assumed earlier that the user chose the `RECORDHASH` option in **Step 4a**.
+We had assumed earlier that the user chose the `RECORDHASH` option in **STEP 4a**.
 If a user (degen) has many names in their wallet, they may prefer the cheaper and global `OWNERHASH` option for multiple domains in their wallet.
 Let's set the `OWNERHASH` option now.
 To do this, head over to the `UTILS` tab under `MY NAMES`.

 &nbsp;
 <img src="https://raw.githubusercontent.com/namesys-eth/ccip2-eth-resources/main/graphics/guide/Ownerhash.png" width="400">